envato-archive/envato-wordpress-toolkit/readme.txt

 == Changelog ==

 = 1.7.1 =
+* Fixed: Stop Mojo Marketplace from tracking your movements and causing long or hanging page loads.
+* Fixed: Fix an issue that caused the timeout to be set high globally.
 * Added: Ability to deactivate the Github Updater.
 * Fixed: Stopped `wp_list_themes` from making an API request before credentials have been entered into WordPress.
 * Fixed: Changed the menu position and load priority to stop Mojo Marketplace from hiding the Envato Toolkit menu item.